mellowtel-inc/support-with-mellowtel/README.md

-# support-with-mellowtel
+# Support With Mellowtel

 Support your favorite extension / non-profit/ creator with Mellowtel's extension.

 Download the plugin from their link and start supporting for free